The 16 Best Water Bottles of 2017

 Paint Scratches Easily

 Top Pick for Collapsible Bottle

-Though there were only two bottles in the collapsible category; the Platypus Softbottle still won by a landslide.
-It is the lightest bottle we tested, easy to fill, even from a shallow stream, and collapses down to the size of an empty plastic bag.
-These features make it great for backpacking or climbing, where finding room in the pack is always a struggle.
-The Platypus does not stand up well on a table, but it is better suited for the great outdoors anyway.
-The bottle is difficult to clean since it has such a narrow mouth, but at only $8, the Platypus is perhaps not meant to last that long anyway.
+Out of the two bottles in the collapsible category; the Platypus Softbottle won by a landslide.
+Regarding a lightweight bottle, the Platypus has it all.
+It's easy to fill, from a shallow stream to a tiny sink, not to mention it collapses down to the size of an empty plastic bag.
+Its collapsible features make it a great option for backpacking or climbing, where real estate is precious inside a backpack.
+The Platypus has trouble standing up on a flat surface, but it is better suited for the dirt and rocks anyway.
+The bottle is difficult to clean since it has such a narrow mouth, but at only $8, it's hard to expect the Platypus to last that long anyway.

 Read full review: Platypus Softbottle

 Lifefactory Glass Flip Cap